jimasp/behave-vsc/README.md

 ---
 ## Troubleshooting
 If you used a previous version, but you have issues with the latest version, then please rollback to previous version via the vscode uninstall dropdown and raise an [issue](https://github.com/jimasp/behave-vsc/issues).
 Otherwise:
-- Does your project match the [Project Requirements](README.md#project-requirements) section above?
+- Does your project meet the [Project Requirements](README.md#project-requirements) section above?
 - If you have set the `featuresPath` in extension settings, make sure it matches your behave configuration file.
 - Have you tried _manually_ running the behave command that is logged in the Behave VSC output window?
 - If you are getting different results running all tests vs running a test separately, it's probably down to lack of test isolation.